spatie/typescript-transformer/docs/transformers/getting-started.md

 }
 ```

 In the `transform` method, you should transform a PHP `ReflectionClass` into a `TransformedType`.
-This transformed
+This `TransformedType` will
-includes the TypeScript representation of the PHP class and some extra information.
+include the TypeScript representation of the PHP class and some extra information.

-When a transformer cannot transform the given `ReflectionClass` then the method should return `null`, indicating the
+When a transformer cannot transform the given `ReflectionClass` then the method should return `null`, indicating that the transformer is not suitable for the type.
-type cannot be transformed.

 ### Creating transformed types

 A `TransformedType` always has three properties: the `ReflectionClass` of the type you're transforming, the name of the
-type and off course the transformed TypeScript code:
+type and, of course, the transformed TypeScript code:

 ```php
 TransformedType::create(